Head Coach Paula U'Ren

-During her tenure the Huskies have placed third at the 2004 NCAA national tournament, qualified for the NCAA Regional Tournament six times and won the North Central Conference playoff championship three times, including back-to-back titles in 2003 and 2004.
+During her tenure the Huskies have placed third at the 2004 NCAA national tournament, qualified for the NCAA Regional Tournament eight times and won the North Central Conference playoff championship three times, including back-to-back titles in 2003 and 2004

 History was made during the 2004 season, as U'Ren led SCSU to a first place finish at the NCAA Division II North Central Regional tournament.
 At the 2004 NCAA Division II National Championships in Altamonte Springs, Fla., U'Ren's troops marched to a third place finish - thus marking the highest finish at the national level in team history.